enguyen7115/FA25EC3/developer_log.md

 - main.cpp - Fixing the curl call.

 ### Commit History
 - First commit included new playGame() that I think will work.

-- Second commit included fixing of the curl call...
-Not sure what's wrong but we will see.
--
+## Journal Entry 3: 12/9/2025
+- Not sure how to fix.
+- Will just submit what I have and hope everything is implemented correctly.